Updated: 7 November 2024

 Mendel Nun responds:

 Thank you for your letter and your questions about apparent problems in the text of John 21.
 I think you are right.
 There do seem to be unresolvable inconsistencies in John’s version of the Miraculous Draught.
 On pages 41-44 of my The Sea of Galilee and Its Fishermen in the New Testament (Kibbutz Ein-Gev: Kinnereth Sailing Co., 1989), I pointed out these and other inconsistencies.
-One should note the Roman mosaic found in North Africa (shown on p.
-42) that depicts a naked fisherman standing in a boat with a cast-net draped over his arm.
+One should note the Roman mosaic found in North Africa (shown below) that depicts a naked fisherman standing in a boat with a cast-net draped over his arm.
 However, in ancient times a Jewish fisherman on the Sea of Galilee usually went naked only at night when fishing with a cast-net.
 The cast-net fisherman repeatedly had to dive under the water to retrieve his net and the fish in it.
 Out of modesty a Jewish fisherman wouldn’t likely appear naked on the shore during the day.
 Since Peter was going ashore, he probably put on his clothes out of modesty.

 It appears that many of the textual difficulties in John’s gospel are the result of his emphasis on the philosophical-religious message rather than on historical and technical details.